micromata/generator-baumeister/README.md

 ## Quick install guide

-For those already using Yeoman.
+For those already using Yeoman and Gulp.

 ```bash
 npm install -g generator-baumeister